thingsdb/go-thingsdb/README.md

 room = thingsdb.NewRoom("//stuff", ".chatRoom.id();")

-// Add an event handler for the "new-message" event room.HandleEvent("new-message", onNewMessage)
+// Add event handler for the "new-message" event room.HandleEvent("new-message", onNewMessage)
 ```

 ### Join

-Function `Join()` must be called to actually join the room.
+Join must be called to actually join the room.

 The `wait` argument may be set to `0` to tell the room not to wait for the join to complete.
 If `wait` is set to any other positive value, then both the `OnInit` and `OnJoin` are called (in this order) before the call to Join returns unless the `OnJoin` is not completed before the `wait` duration (an error will be returned).